Sick-Carlito/todolist/README.md

 # todolist
-A simple single paged todo list app with Flask and Flask-SQLAlchemy
+A simple single paged todo list app with Flask and Flask-SQLAlchemy database.